monomelodies/ng-tangle/README.md

 and performed via an XMLHttpRequest as well.
 The resulting page (presumably HTML) is subsequently fed to the `tangle-template` handler.

+On succesfull submission, the `'tangleSubmitted'` event is broadcasted to the `$rootScope`.
+You can watch this and e.g. show a notification.

 Forms not tagged with the directive are handled "the usual" way, i.e. either a full page refresh or an `ng-submit` handler (or some other handler if you're feeling particularly masochistic).